 Time Travel (data versioning) - Delta Lake provides snapshots of data enabling developers to access and revert to earlier versions of data for audits, rollbacks or to reproduce experiments.
-For more details on versioning please read this blog Introducing Delta Time Travel for Large Scale Data Lakes.
+For further details, please see this documentation.

 Schema Enforcement - Delta Lake provides the ability to specify your schema and enforce it.
 This helps ensure that the data types are correct and required columns are present, preventing bad data from causing data corruption.